Membership validation and data quality

 Problem and constraints

-Users were frequently blocked due to incorrect identity and profile data, requiring the system to distinguish between invalid credentials and recoverable data issues.
+Users were getting blocked at login and update because identity and profile fields were often wrong at the source, so the portal had to distinguish between invalid credentials, malformed input and recoverable data issues.

 Approach